Mastering Python Type Hints: A Comprehensive Guide to Argument Typing

 print(greet("Alice")) # "Hello, Alice!"

-• name is a string type with a default value of "Guest".
+• name is string type and has default value "Guest".

 from typing import List